 Sodium-cooled fast reactor (SFR) is one of the fastest developing reactors in the Generation IV reactors.
 The pool-type fast reactor has become the main type in the construction of SFR, because of its compact structure, large thermal inertia, and good inherent safety.
 The operating pressure of the sodium-cooled fast reactor is atmospheric, and the coolant temperature is generally well below its boiling point.
 Accidents such as loss of flow or rupture of the main pipe do not cause pressure drop, coolant boiling, and loss of cooling capacity.
 Therefore, the key to the safety of sodium-cooled fast reactors is to keep the sodium above the core and to continuously remove the decay heat of the core.
 As long as these two requirements are met, core damage can be prevented [5].

 For sodium-cooled fast reactors, since the density of sodium changes significantly with temperature, natural circulation driven by density differences can be used to remove decay heat.
 Under the accident condition of the sodium-cooled fast reactor, it is necessary to take into consideration in the design of decay heat removal system to remove the decay heat from the core in time and transport the heat to the final heat sink through the decay heat removal system.
-Decay heat removal systems can be divided into the following four types [2]:
+As shown in Fig.1, Decay heat removal systems can be divided into the following four types [2]:

 IRACS: Intermediate Reactor Auxiliary Cooling System.